 RECOMMENDED: 50 Best Dogs for Kids

-Why Great Danes Are Great for Kids
+3 Reasons Why Great Danes Are Good With Kids

 As parents, we know exactly how rowdy and rough kids can get.
 Often times, they can be a pain for us, so why wouldn’t they be for your Great Dane?
 They’ll kick, scream and they’ll run.
 The only way to deal with them is to have some patience.